Made in America: A Journey Towards Sustainability

 The Search Continues

 For the record, I thought this was going to be a much simpler process.
 I had initially given myself a year to convert my studio.
-But after nine months, I realize this might take anywhere from 3-5 years to be fully sustainable.
+But after 18 months, I realize this might take anywhere from 3-5 years to be fully sustainable.

 Friends of the Earth, US